Skip to content

 “The core principle is to identify the prospect’s pain and judge if your solution can fix it.”

-Sales qualifying questions help you quickly determine if the prospect is a good candidate for the next stage of the sales process.
+Sales qualifying questions help you quickly determine if the prospect is a good candidate to enter the sales funnel.

-At Cognism, we teach our sales team to qualify new leads according to the BANT criteria:
+In Cognism’s early days, we taught our sales team to qualify potential leads according to the BANT criteria:

-All of the questions we recommend our SDRs ask during sales qualification are based on these four areas.
+All of the questions we recommend our sales reps ask during qualification are based on the MEDDIC criteria.

 And here they are!
 Scroll 👇 to see our list of sales-qualifying questions.